-Philip Mullins, Associate Professor (Outdoor Recreation and Tourism Management)

-John Shultis, Associate Professor (Outdoor Recreation and Tourism Management)

-Pamela Wright, Associate Professor (Outdoor Recreation and Tourism Management)

-Catherine Whalen, Assistant Professor (Education)
+Mark Groulx, Associate Professor (SPS) Philip Mullins, Associate Professor (ORTM) Pamela Wright, Associate Professor (ORTM) Catherine Whalen, Assistant Professor (Education) Jennifer Wigglesworth, Assistant Professor (ORTM)

-Lisa Wood, Adjunct Professor (Ecosystem Science and Management) (co-supervisor only)

 The Master of Arts in Natural Resources and Environmental Studies [MA (NRES)] offers students the opportunity to pursue studies of the social dimensions of human-environment interactions, from a community-based or regional perspective.
 The degree is distinguished by its focus on human perspectives on historical and contemporary resource and environmental issues.
 It encourages the study of the social, cultural, ethical, economic and political dynamics of resource and land use, and environmental change in northern ecosystems.